-Jim Curtis, Chief Engineer: Jim Curtis is a Pro Tools HD expert-certified recording engineer with over 17 years of in-studio experience.
-Jim graduated from SUNY Stoney Brook in 1993 with a Bachelor of Arts in Music.
-He came on board at Omega in 1995 as an Assistant Recording Engineer, and rose to Chief Engineer in 2009.
+Jim Curtis, Chief Engineer: Jim Curtis is a Pro Tools HD expert-certified recording engineer with 20+ years of in-studio experience.
+Jim graduated from SUNY Stony Brook in 1993 with a Bachelor of Arts in Music.
+He came on board at Omega in 1995 as an Assistant Recording Engineer and rose to Chief Engineer in 2009.
 Jim’s many credits include David Archuleta, Dru Hill, Radiohead, Third Eye Blind, Lou Reed, Blindboys of Alabama, NBC Sports.
-As an Pro Tools expert certified engineer in both music and audio for film production, Jim is part of a select group that numbers less than 100 engineers worldwide.
+As a Pro Tools expert certified engineer in both music and audio for film production, Jim is part of a select group that numbers less than 100 engineers worldwide.
 Jim teaches Pro Tools techniques at Omega as part of the Audio Production Techniques and Audio for Film and Television programs, as well as all levels of recording studio instruction.

 In addition to his music engineering, in the 2000’s Bill designed game and systems engineering software for the NASA International Space Station and Constellation Moon and Mars programs.
-Bill also worked as a Master Control Center operator at National Public Radio headquarters in DC, and designs therapeutic software, music and games for brain-injured children with sensory processing disorder.
+Bill also worked as a Master Control Center operator at National Public Radio headquarters in DC and designs therapeutic software, music, and games for neurodivergent children with a sensory processing disorder.

 Neal Keller, Audio Engineer: Neal attended the Omega Studios’ School between 1991 and 1992, and was invited to join the staff as an adjunct in 1994.
 In 2008 Neal became a member of the full time staff.
 Neal’s main areas of expertise include live sound, A/V, presentation systems, mobile recording, and lighting.
 Neal also has an extensive background in MIDI, sound synthesis, sampling, as well as software based digital audio workstation systems, and video editing systems.
 Neal has mixed sound for Clan Of Xymox, Romania, Covenant, Mary Chapin Carpenter, Doc Scatlin’s Imperial Palms Orchestra, I Scintilla, Dawn Robinson(En Vogue), Dismemberment Plan, and Mindless Faith.
 Neal’s main teaching responsibilities at Omega include the Sound Reinforcement For Live Performance Program (Live Sound), for which he has served as the primary instructor since 1994.
 Neal also teaches classes in the MIDI program and the recording programs.
 Neal helped to revise Omega’s MIDI program in 2011 to include classes on remixing techniques and advanced sound synthesis.